codertesla/hugo-black-bear/exampleSite/content/blog/knowledge-base-example.md

 date: 2024-01-13
 tags: ["demo", "features", "knowledge-base"]
 author: "Hugo Black Bear Team"
-toc: true
 ---

 This article demonstrates the enhanced features of the Hugo Black Bear theme optimized for knowledge bases and documentation sites.

-## Table of Contents

-The table of contents is automatically generated for articles with more than 400 words.
-You can disable it by setting `toc: false` in the front matter.

 ## Styled Blockquotes